HappyMan811/THE-STARS-TELL-YOUR-STORY/README.md

 # THE-STARS-TELL-YOUR-STORY

-Your destiny is written in the stars
+Your destiny written in the stars
 The chapters compiled in the constellations
 You need only look up and align yourself
 To your true potential